 The Calfs clip is gravity fed, however if the clip jams its jammed till the unit can exit the combat zone to reload.
 With such a simple mechanism this is statically so unlikely as to be a non factor.
 As for unloading a dud round, a shot of pressurised air that is also used to cool and de foul the tube and depressing it should easily remove the dud if its properly chambered.
 To reload her clip the “Toddler K”s crew must exit the vehicle, acess the TR25s troop compartment which is in this case used for ordinance storage and manually load the clips with there 200mm ammunition, a heavy and physically intensive job.
 The Toddler K variant must be serviced by a tender unit as for all intents and purposes she is an artillery piece rather than a tank.
 The TR25 “Toddler K” is used extensivly in demolitions and assaults.

 This flow of current makes the railgun act like an electromagnet, creating a powerful magnetic field in the region of the rails up to the position of the projectile.
 In accordance with the right-hand rule, the created magnetic field circulates around each conductor.
 Since the current flows in opposite direction along each rail, the net magnetic field between the rails (B) is directed vertically.
 In combination with the current (I) flowing across the projectile, this produces a Lorentz force which accelerates the projectile along the rails.
-There are also forces acting on the rails attempting to push them apart, but since the rails are firmly mounted they cannot move.
-The projectile is able to slide up the rails away from the end with the power supply.
+There are also forces acting on the rails attempting to push them apart, this force is harnessed to open and operate the cryo cooling cycle.

 The rails are in 48 segments and are made from a enhanced (but not super conductive) conductive material with its properties gained via cryogenic refrigeration to 70 kelvin.
 The rails are mounted on a silicone based composite with titanium boron based flexing cross bars.
 When the unit fires as the dart passes each segment of rail conducts and pushes away from its opposite rail and back upon its supports.
 The supports are linked to a simple valve that releases liquid nitrogen into the barrel onto the rail that has just fired via this force.
 Each rail segment has two seperate power circuits one of which is in "cool down" on every alternateing shot.

-The liquid nitrogen is refrigerated to 56 kelvin via a 460 horsepower MAS micro TNT (thermal nuclear turbine) mounted on the rear of the unit which powers a gas cycle stepped system whos armorued radiator lourves can be seen protruding.
+The liquid nitrogen is refrigerated to 56 kelvin via a 460 horsepower MAS micro TNT (thermal nitrogen turbine) mounted on the rear of the unit which powers a gas cycle stepped system whos armorued radiator lourves can be seen protruding.
 The weapon is fed from an overslung helical carbon composite kevlar weave reinforced magazine containing 830 rounds that is quickly replaced by a tender.
-The rail driver features a cylinder breech/chamber system that rotates 90 degrees with every shot, this rotating breech is mechanichly linked to a thermal plug (easily jetisoned via fireing through it if jammed) that seals the barrel in between shots thus maintaining low internal tempratures.
+The rail driver features a cylinder breech/chamber system that rotates 90 degrees with every shot, this rotating breech is mechanichly linked to a thermal plug (easily jetisoned via fireing through it if jammed and or replaced) that seals the barrel in between shots thus maintaining low internal tempratures.